 A million owners can’t be wrong

-If you're looking to stop your dog pulling on lead, look no further than the Canny Collar.
-You'll be in good company.
+If you're looking to stop your dog pulling on lead, you’ll be in good company.
 More than a million dog owners worldwide have now discovered the simple pleasure of walking their dogs on a loose lead.

-If you have a giant breed and are looking for a head collar especially made for large dogs, the Canny Colossus is the larger version of the Canny Collar.
+If you have a giant breed, the Canny Colossus is the larger version of the Canny Collar and is a head collar especially made for large dogs.

 Now that you've read our guide to head collars for dogs, we’d like to ask about your experiences.
 Please let us know below!